Going on your first Las Vegas trip? Here’s a quick guide on what you need to know before you get here!

-If this is your first Las Vegas trip, definitely stay at a hotel on The Strip (see blue line on the map above) for convenience.
+If this is your first Las Vegas trip, definitely stay on The Strip.

-If you’re staying downtown or at an off-strip hotel like Palms, you will have to drive or take a cab every time you want to go on The Strip.
+If you’re staying downtown or at an off-strip hotel like Palms, you’ll have to drive or take a cab every time you want to go on The Strip.
 Consider the cost of staying on The Strip vs. Off-Strip with a rental car and cab fees.

 You can stay in the south end of The Strip by MGM Grand, the middle of The Strip by The Bellagio, or the north end of The Strip by Wynn.

-Staying in the middle of The Strip (The Cosmopolitan, Planet Hollywood, The Bellagio, Paris Las Vegas, Bally’s, Caesar’s Palace, Cromwell, Flamingo, etc.) will make a good starting point no matter where you walk to on the Las Vegas Strip.
+Staying in the middle of The Strip (The Bellagio, Paris Las Vegas, Caesar’s Palace, Flamingo) will make a good starting point no matter what your plans are since it’s in the middle of everything.